After living in beautiful San Diego for the last 34+ years,

 real.
 Referring to ourselves as The Armadillos, we've remained in close contact all these years--first

-maturing and now aging together.
+happy memory for us all.
 I envy myself for such precious

 friendships.
 If good friends like these are the currency of heaven, I'm a wealthy